 A historical population growth analysis and recommended population projections were conducted to inform both this IDP and the City's new MDP.
-The current boundaries of the City of Cold Lake are the result of the amalgamation between the Town of Cold Lake (now known as Cold Lake North) and the Town of Grand Centre (now known as Cold Lake South), and the subsequent annexation of Medley (now CFB 4 Wing).
+The current boundaries of the City of Cold Lake are the result of the amalgamation between the Town of Cold Lake (now known as Cold Lake North) and the Town of Grand Centre (now known as Cold Lake South), and the concurrent annexation of Medley (now 4 Wing).
 Population records from federal and municipal censuses for Cold Lake North and South go back in history as far as 1956, but there is no information available for Medley between 1956 and 1981.
 Thus, the population history for the current City of Cold Lake as a whole can only be dated to 1986.

-Figure 3 shows the historical population growth for the City of Cold Lake from 1986 to 2016.
+Figure 3: City of Cold Lake Population History, 1986 to 2022